• Skip to primary navigation

 This means that it retains all of the natural nutrients found in sugar cane, including vitamins, minerals, and antioxidants.

-Cane sugar also has a unique flavor that can enhance the taste of baked goods and other dishes.
+Cane sugar also has a unique flavor that can improve the taste of baked goods and other dishes.

 For these reasons, many people prefer to use unprocessed cane sugar instead of refined sugars.